Sol Plaatje University: History

+The university opened in 2014, accommodating a modest initial intake of 135 students.
+The student complement is expected to increase gradually towards a target of 7 500 students by 2024.

 The Department of Higher Education and Training (DHET) appointed the University of the Witwatersrand to set up a DHET New Universities Project Management Team to plan for the new university in Kimberley.

 Nominations were invited in December 2012 for members of an Interim Council for the new university.

+Leadership and Governance

 The Interim Council announced by President Jacob Zuma on 25 July 2013 comprises: Ms Jennifer Glennie, as Chairperson, and, as members: Mr Abel Madonsela, Mr Maruping Lekwene, Dr Yvonne Muthien, and Prof Vishnu Padayachee.

+The Chancellor of the University is Judge Steven Majiedt.
+The Vice Chancellor is Professor Andrew Crouch.

 Feasibility

 A study into the feasibility of both the infrastructure and operations for the new university had been submitted to national Treasury in September 2012.
 Treasury endorsed the plan (including that for a university in Mpumalanga), allocating R2 billion for the period 2013 to 2016.

 Campus

 It is anticipated that the Sol Plaatje University would occupy a combination of existing and purpose-built structures in the inner city of Kimberley, specifically the present Civic Centre including parts of the Oppenheimer Gardens and surrounding buildings.
 These include the former Cape Provincial Administration building which has been used by the National Institute for Higher Education.
 Provincial MEC Pauline Williams (Sport, Arts and Culture) has referred to the McGregor Museum in Kimberley becoming "a serious role-player" with its collections and research disciplines being key resources and "the nucleus of a future faculty."

 In May 2013 the Department of Higher Education and Training New Universities Project Management Team (Northern Cape) invited expressions of interest from architects to participate in a two-stage architectural ideas competition for addressing the need for new buildings and “to encourage innovative ideas, and best practice concepts, as well as to identify talented designers to participate in the design of the university precincts and buildings.”

+Most of the newly built buildings have won regional and national awards for architecture since completion while the central auditorium building designed by Henri Comrie of URBA Architects and Urban Designers won the prize for the best building for higher education at the World Architecture Festival (WAF) held in Lisbon in 2022.